pavel-zhur/Economy/docs/ai - accounting language/en.md

 - **Enhance Decision-Making:**
    - By providing actionable insights rooted in data analytics.

-From an accountant's perspective, the system integrates all critical components of fiscal management—recording, categorization, reconciliation, and analysis—ensuring that every dollar is accounted for and optimized.
+From an accountant's perspective, the system integrates all critical components of fiscal managementâ€”recording, categorization, reconciliation, and analysisâ€”ensuring that every dollar is accounted for and optimized.
 Its versatile workflows and robust forecasting capabilities make it indispensable for both operational management and strategic planning, fostering financial resilience and efficiency in any economic context.